Llangwyfan – St Cwyfan’s Church

 The church was erected at the end of the peninsula, between two bays.
 Originally, it was a very simple, rural building consisting of a 12th-century rectangular nave, without an externally separated chancel.
 In the fourteenth century it was extended to 13.1 meters in length, while maintaining a width of 4.6 meters.
 Next, in the fifteenth century the northern aisle of the same length was added with a separate entrance on the northern side, opened to the older nave with three semicircular arcades.

-In the Gothic period, the church was equipped with new window openings: pointed, filled with a trefoil tracery in the eastern wall, and later one on the southern side, set in a stepped, four-sided recess, topped with a trefoil.
+In the Gothic period, the church was equipped with new window openings: pointed, filled with a trefoil tracery, two-light in the eastern wall, and later one on the southern side, set in a stepped, four-sided recess, topped with a trefoil.
 A similar window also illuminated the northern aisle.
 The entrance to the nave was placed in the western part of the southern wall in a slightly pointed portal with a late Gothic three-sided frame.

 Inside, the church over the older part was covered with an open roof truss with arched collars, and a stone bench was placed at the base of the southern wall.
 The northern aisle was opened to the older nave with three arcades with strongly flattened, almost semicircular, profiled ogival arches.
 They were based on two octagonal and two wall pillars.